Are Proofreading Courses Worth It?

 7. Competence with computers

 These are the primary skills you’ll learn in a proofreading class.
-The last two skills you’ll learn in a proofreading-specific way.
+You’ll learn the last two skills in a proofreading-specific way.
 Finally, some programs also teach the needed business and marketing skills for those who want to freelance.

 Get Relevant Proofreading Practice